Lucew/changepoynt/README.md

 * Statistics (Detection of Change in the statistical properties)

-* Time Series Segmentation (Algorithms focused on comparing time series shap)
+* Time Series Segmentation (Algorithms focused on comparing time series shape)